bobbingwide/wordpress-develop-tests/readme.txt

 You have to invoke the tests using PHPUnit.

 From v4.9.1 we provide a modified version of the phpunit.xml file so that you can attempt to run the WordPress core tests in situ.
-- We'll be running the tests in a Windows 10 environment using PHP 7.2.
+- We'll be running the tests in a Windows 10 environment using PHP 7.4 and maybe PHP 7.3.
 - The configuration file is different from the one delivered in WordPress core.
 - Note: The tests do not run to completion.
 That is, they don't actually work when run in situ.